In this issue:

 MS Interoperability Final Rule Compliance

 For technology providers and payers wanting assurances of their compliance to the Centers for Medicare and Medicaid Services (CMS) Interoperability Final Rule, Drummond Advisory Services offers a pre-testing program ahead of participating in Drummond Group’s Payer and Patient Access FHIR® Certification program.
 Leverage insights gained from past program participants and a tailored project plan to assist your organization in the planning of development cycles and product launches.Disclaimer: The services offered by Drummond Advisory Services are separate and distinct from the Drummond Group Test Lab and Certification Body.
-The purpose of Drummond Advisory Services is to provide expert support for compliance planning and execution but does not negate the steps or required actions of the certification process.
-Use of Drummond Advisory Services will not make ONC Health IT certification, and PCI compliance by Drummond Group simpler, easier, faster or less expensive.
+The purpose of Drummond Advisory Services is to provide expert support and guidance for the planning, analysis, and execution of certification activities; it does not negate the steps or required actions of the certification process.
+Use of Drummond Advisory Services does not guarantee successful ONC Health IT testing or certification.